Jvpiter/World-College-Rankings-Visuaization/README.md

 ToMatrix.py
 - The main script that changes the dataset into an appropriate adjacency matrix.
-The script was run 6 times with slight changes to generate 6 different adjacency matrix.
+The script was run 6 times with slight changes to generate 6 different adjacency matrices.
 These were union merged in Influence.R and Education.R.

 Other .py files